synopsys-sig/synopsys-action/README.md

 At this time, Polaris does not support the analysis of pull requests.
 We recommend running the Synopsys Action on pushes to main branches.

 Synopsys Action available in the GitHub Marketplace is the recommended solution for integrating Polaris into a GitHub workflow.
-The action will download the Synopsys Bridge CLI, execute a scan, and offers post-scan features such as break-the-build quality gates.
+The action will download the Synopsys Bridge CLI, execute a scan, and offer post-scan features such as break-the-build quality gates.

 Here's an example workflow for Polaris scan using the Synopsys Action: